 Swathing

-Swathing will hasten drydown and prevent shattering.
-Lentils must be cut close to the ground to get the bottom pods with an angle of 20° to 30° suggested for the cutter bar.
-Swather modifications including pick-up reels and vine lifters are usually needed to do a good job and keep soil from being mixed in with the seeds.
-To reduce shatter, cut under conditions of high humidity.
-Swaths can be susceptible to wind movement (especially if cut later than the recommended stage).
-Under good drying conditions, the quality of the swathed seed is usually better than if chemically desiccated, especially for green varieties.
-If the swath is subjected to heavy and/or prolonged rain, quality loss can be high due to sprouting, wrinkling and disease build-up compared to a standing crop.
-Potential losses due to high winds are also a consideration.
+Swathing will hasten dry-down and reduce pod shattering.
+Lentils must be cut close to the ground to harvest the bottom pods, using a suggested cutter bar angle of 20° to 30°.
+Swather modifications, including pickup reels and vine lifters, enable easier harvesting and prevent soil from being mixed with the seeds.
+To reduce shatter, cut under high humidity conditions.
+Under optimal drying conditions, the quality of swathed seed is usually better than that of chemically desiccated seed, especially for green varieties.
+If the swath is subjected to heavy and/or prolonged rain, quality loss can be high due to sprouting, wrinkling and disease compared to a standing crop.
+Potential losses due to high winds and blowing swaths are also a consideration, especially if the crop is cut later than the recommended stage.

 Chemicals For Harvest Management & Desiccation

-Chemical desiccation to dry down crop foliage and weeds will reduce the time from maturity to threshing readiness, reduce shatter losses, and result in improved quality if the seed is harvested before being exposed to wet weather.
+Chemical desiccation to dry down crop foliage and weeds gives growers more control over their harvest.
+It can reduce the time between maturity and threshing readiness, improve crop uniformity, reduce shatter losses, and maintain seed quality by helping to avoid wet weather.

-Glyphosate can be used as a harvest aid but is not a desiccant.
-It is registered for control of perennial weeds in lentils.
-It may provide some drydown effect if conditions are warm and dry.
-Do not apply glyphosate to crops to be used for planting seed, as it may affect germination and seedling development.
+While glyphosate can be used as a harvest aid and may provide some dry-down effect, it is not a desiccant.
+It is registered for control of perennial weeds in lentils, including as a pre-harvest weed control.
+Do not apply glyphosate to seed crops, as it may affect germination and seedling development.

 Combining

 Lentils can be straight combined when seeds and pods are fully mature.
-Threshing equipment equipped with a flex header, automatic height control, pick-up reel or air reels, and vine lifters is an asset.
+Threshing equipment equipped with a flexible header, automatic height control, a pickup reel or air reels, and vine lifters is a valuable asset.

-Excessively dry seed will chip and peel during threshing.
-It is preferable to thresh at about 18% moisture and use aeration to dry the sample to 14% for green varieties and 13% for red varieties for safe storage.
-The red lentil splitting industry prefers product with moisture content below 13% to improve the efficiency in their splitting plant.
+Excessively dry seed can chip and peel during the threshing process.
+It is preferable to thresh at ~18% moisture and use aeration to dry the sample to 14% for green varieties and 13% for red varieties for safe storage.
+The red lentil splitting industry favours products with a moisture content below 13% to improve efficiency in their splitting plants.
 Check with your red lentil buyer for any seed moisture content requirements.

 Combine adjustment guidelines include: